Special Educational Needs & Disabilities School Offer

 The local authority are providing some supportive programmes for parents in the Mansfield Woodhouse Area on a range of subjects.
 Please find attached their latest offer.
 Additionally, you can find all support available in your area in the Local Authority’s ‘Local Offer’ page which can be accessed via the Manor Academy website SEND section.

-The Academy's Flourish team lead on SEND and Strand Leader, Chris Hudson will be more than happy to discuss individual care and support needs with you.
+The Academy's lead on SEND, Chris Hudson will be more than happy to discuss individual care and support needs with you.

 The Governor with specific responsibility for SEND is Mike Douglas